Welcome to JUMP Shiny

 Navigate to the

-panel to explore different ways of grouping your data for visualization.
+[Group selection]panel to explore different ways of grouping your data for visualization.
 You can select variables or categories to group your data, such as experimental conditions, genes, or sexes.
 This flexibility allows you to customize the visualization and highlight specific aspects of your data for more detailed analysis.
 Use the options in the panel to easily switch between different groupings and gain insights from various perspectives.

 Batch Normalization